 - If you want to learn at the forefront of evidence-based musculoskeletal management and rehabilitation

-- Upon completion of this course you will be eligible to become a registered member of BASRaT (British Association of Sport Rehabilitators and Trainers).
-Sports rehabilitators work in areas such as professional sport, primary musculoskeletal care, military and corporate environments
+- Sports rehabilitators work in areas such as professional sport, primary musculoskeletal care, military and corporate environments, and more

-- Successful completion of the undergraduate programme opens up the world of further postgraduate study such as Strength and Conditioning, Sport Sciences or research in the form of MRes/PhD study
+- Successful completion of the undergraduate programme also opens up further postgraduate opportunities such as Strength and Conditioning, Sport Sciences or research in the form of MRes/PhD study

 What makes this course unique?